Create SSPM Policies to Monitor SaaS Application Settings

 application owner also includes information about failed rules.

-In addition to SSPM's built-in rules, you can create SSPM policies.
-In an SSPM
+In addition to SSPM's built-in rules, you can create policies to monitor application

-alerts you by setting the policy's status to Failed in the Security Configurations
+status to Failed in the Security Configurations view.

 - The Name of the policy.
 This name will appear in the list of policies on the Policies tab of the Settings Management page.
 For this reason, specify a meaningful name that will be distinguishable from the other policies in the list.